What if my partner compares me to someone else?

 But I also have seen people stay with partners who don’t appear to like them very much because they believe that if they leave, they’ll never find another partner again as long as they live and will be doomed to a solitary life forever and ever, amen—so they gotta take, and try to keep, what they can get.

-Which brings us, of course, right back around to insecurity again.
+Which brings us right back around to insecurity again.

 Now, my partners are about as different from one another as you could possibly imagine.
 They all have some things in common, of course—they’re all women, for one.
 They’re all unusually intelligent, for another.
 And they’re all polyamorous; my days of dating monogamous partners are over.